pmoitaly/BindAPI/README.md

 ## Features
 - No need to rewrite existing libraries, just add attributes in your form, classes and so on.
-- Can bind any field, property and methods of a class supported by RTTI... well field, property and methods I really used.
+- Can bind almost any field, property and methods of a class supported by RTTI.
+At present, support for indexed properties is not complete.
-- Support of property path.
+- Support of qualified names.
-- Can use a function to convert a value.
+- You can use a function to test, convert or manipulate a value.
 - Compatible with MVC, MVP, MVVM - just select your source and target classes to implement your architecture.
 - A couple of type conversion is automatically supported.

+## New in 0.9.0.0 Alpha version
+The 0.9.0.0 Alpha Release 1 version is the workin branch from Nov.
+23, 2024.
+It is a full rewrite of 0.8 version in order to simplify the interface of attributes and objects

+*New features:*
+- Full code documentation
+- A new set of live templates helps you enter attributes - just copy them in your code_templates\Delphi folder.
+- The new static class TPlRTTIUtils contains some useful procedures and functions to work with RTTI.
+- Better support for records
+- Attributes can read indexed properties values (support for write them is wip)

+*Changes:*
+- Attributes was renamed in consistent way.
+See the documentation to get more info.

+## Roadmap
+- 0.9.0.0 Beta: full support for indexed properties.
+- 0.9.0: complete test case for implemented methods.
+- 0.9.1: More demo covering the full potential of BindAPI.
+- 0.9.2: A message-based system to manage registered objects destruction.
+- 0.9.3: Android demo
+- 0.9.4: Code optimization
+- 0.9.5: ...
+- 0.9.6: ...

 ## To be continued...
 Future releases will include:
-- Support for collections and array
+- Full support for collections and array
 - Best support for records
 - A bit of documentation (as soon as possible, of course)
 - More and more test cases
-- FreePascal support (as 3.2 version will be released)
+- FreePascal support (as 3.x version with full support for RTTI will be released)
 - Android support
 - Better management of interval in thread, maybe introducing a timer
 - Hopefully, a tool to create bound classes skeltons from attributes

 ## Warning
 BindAPI has been tested only with Delphi 10.3.3.
 BindAPI is currently under active development.
 Although it is quite mature, it requires more tests before any use in real production environments.
-It is released as preview.
+It is a previerw release.